 Why are we doing this?

+Research from Greater Manchester Talent Match revealed there to be over 21,000 hidden young people living in Greater Manchester.
 Over 25% of the young people supported by Greater Manchester Talent Match were hidden.

 The majority of employment support programmes only target ‘known’ young people: those claiming out-of-work benefits.